diku-dk/futhark/STYLE.md

 warnings.  `hlint` should not complain (except for a few rules that we have disabled - see `tools/style-check.sh`).

+### Braces and semicolons

+Never use braces and semicolons - always use whitespace-based layout instead (except for generated code).

 Design Rules
 ============